Arvidvdc/seriestool/README.md

 * BugFix(es):
     * mongodb find does NOT throw an error when document NOT found.
     * visuable typo on showpage.
+    * some empty db values on show and edit page fixed.

 ##### 18-12-2019
 * Show page completed.